Peike Li · Thoughts

 If the framing is right, three concrete things follow.

-Bet 1 · The retrospective bet
+Bet 1 · The structural-fix bet

 Temporal blindness is the next hallucination-scale problem, and prompting won’t fix it.